Artartur/Frontend-mentor-challenges/README.md

-# In this challenge, I needed to create a form with some email validation
+# In this challenge I needed to create a email validator if it's validated the user should be redirected to a success screen.